eclipse-esmf/esmf-aspect-model-editor/README.md

 ## Introduction

-This project includes the Aspect model editor in and their documentation.
+This project includes the Aspect model editor and their documentation.

 ## Getting help